fsuri/Pequin-Artifact/README.md

 1. *Installing pre-requisites and building binaries*

-   To build Basil and baseline source code several dependencies must be installed.
+   To build Pesto and baseline source code several dependencies must be installed.
 Refer to section "Installing Dependencies" for detailed instructions on how to install dependencies and compile the code.
 You may skip this step if you choose to use a dedicated Cloudlab "control" machine using *our* supplied fully configured disk images.
 Note that, if you choose to use a control machine but not use our images, you will have to follow the Installation guide too, and additionally create your own disk images.
 More on disk images can be found in section "Setting up Cloudlab".

 2. *Setting up experiments on Cloudlab*